schellingb/dosbox-pure/README.md

 The X button is the middle mouse button and L2/R2 can be used to speed up or slow down mouse movement.
 There is also the core option `Input > Mouse Sensitivity` to increase/decrease mouse movement speed.

+The behavior of a real mouse or touch screen can be controlled by the `Input > Mouse Input Mode` option.
+- Virtual mouse (default) (best used when the frontend [grabs the mouse input](#playing-with-keyboard-and-mouse))
+- Direct controlled mouse (not supported by all games)
+- Touchpad mode (drag to move, tap to click, etc., best for touch screens)
+- Off (ignore mouse/touch inputs)

+In Windows 3.x it is possible to use [this driver](https://github.com/NattyNarwhal/vmwmouse) for direct controlled mouse support.

 ### Keyboard emulation
 For games that don't have automated controller mappings or are not detected successfully the core will map generic keyboard keys to all buttons.
 Use the "Controller Mapper" screen in the start menu or the